DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 Actions:
 - 1-3: None.
-- 4: Shuffle a Sapped into Combat deck.
+- 4: Shuffle 1 Sapped into Combat deck.
 - 5: Flood a random tile.
 - 6: Shatter a random tile.